-3.1 Introduction
+3.1 INTRODUCTION

-The dsPIC30F data width is 16-bits.
-All internal registers and data space memory are organized as 16-bits wide.
-The dsPIC30F features two data spaces.
-The data spaces can be accessed separately (for some DSP instructions) or together as one 64-Kbyte linear address range (for MCU instructions).
+The dsPIC33F/PIC24H data width is 16 bits.
+All internal registers and data space memory are organized as 16 bits wide.
+The dsPIC33F/PIC24H features two data spaces.
+The data spaces can be accessed separately (for some Digital Signal Processing (DSP) instructions), or together as one 64-Kbyte linear address range (for microcontroller (MCU) instructions).
 The data spaces are accessed using two Address Generation Units (AGUs) and separate data paths.

-An example data space memory map is shown in Figure 3-1.

-Data memory addresses between 0×0000 and $0 \times 07 FF$ are reserved for the device special function registers (SFRs).
-The SFRs include control and status bits for the CPU and peripherals on the device.
+Figure 3-1 is an example of a data space memory map.
+Data memory addresses between 0x0000 and 0x07FF are reserved for the device Special Function Registers (SFRs).
+The SFRs include control bits and status bits for the CPU and peripherals on the device.

-The RAM begins at address 0×0800 and is split into two blocks, X and Y data space.
+The RAM begins at address 0x0800 and is split into two blocks, X and Y data space.
 For data writes, the X and Y data spaces are always accessed as a single, linear data space.
 For data reads, the X and Y memory spaces can be accessed independently or as a single, linear space.
-Data reads for MCU class instructions always access the the X and Y data spaces as a single combined data space.
+Data reads for MCU class instructions always access the X and Y data spaces as a single combined data space.
 Dual source operand DSP instructions, such as the MAC instruction, access the X and Y data spaces separately to support simultaneous reads for the two source operands.